djomo-moungoue/PowerShellScripting/README.md

     - No worry about the warnings and click `install`

 You can open "Windows Administration Tools" in the start menu to administrate your active directory.

+On the member named WINSERVER2022M
+- Under Control Panel / Network and Internet / Network Connections, set the Preferred DNS Server to: 192.168.1.1
+- Under System and Security / Sysem / Advanced system settings / computer name,
+    - Computer description: WINSERVER2022M
+    - Member of Domain: ROOT.LOCAL (Requirement: The domain controller must be reachable)
+    - Computer Name/Domain Changes: administrator@root.local
+- Restart the computer

+On the client named WINDOWS10C
+- Under Control Panel / Network and Internet / Network Connections, set the Preferred DNS Server to: 192.168.1.1
+- Under System and Security / Sysem / Advanced system settings / computer name,
+    - Computer description: WINDOWS10C
+    - Member of Domain: ROOT.LOCAL (Requirement: The domain controller must be reachable)
+    - Computer Name/Domain Changes: administrator@root.local
+- Restart the computer

+After these stepps WINSERVER2022M and WINDOWS10C should appear in the list of the AD computers.
+The Domain controller administrator should be able to login to these computers using his domain admin credentials.